lwjglgamedev/lwjglbook-bookcontents-leg/chapter22/chapter22.md

 Vector3f up = new Vector3f(0, 1, 0);
 invCam.transformDirection(up);
 ```
 The first thing that we do is invert the camera view matrix.
-Why we do this ?
+Why we do this?
 Think about it this way, the view matrix transforms from world space coordinates to view space.
-What we want is just the opposite, we want to transform from view space coordinates (the matrix) to space coordinates, which is where the listener should be positioned.
+What we want is just the opposite, we want to transform from view space coordinates (the view matrix) to space coordinates, which is where the listener should be positioned.
 With matrices, the opposite usually means the inverse.
 Once we have that matrix we just transform the “default” “at” and “up” vectors using that matrix to calculate the new directions.

 But, if you check the source code you will see that the implementation is slightly different, what we do is this: